acm-uic/student-task-manager-sig-mobile-dev/README.md

 - The sections will have deadlines based on how time-consuming they are (You will have a lot of time to get it done)
 - We complete each section based on the timeline until the entire app is complete

-Workflow:
+Simplified:
-SIG leader and Project Manager come up with a timeline --> Timeline is given to the leads --> Leads will coordinate their respective team of devs to get the assignment done based on the timeline
+SIG leader and Project Manager come up with a timeline --> Timeline is given to the leads -->
+Leads will coordinate their respective team of devs to get the assignment done based on the timeline

 > [!NOTE]
 > Any problems with the schedule/ability to complete assignment should be communicated